 Most of the positions you see here also exist outside of remote web companies, of course.
 And that's important to remember.

-Most positions for a remote web company are not new, and your experience prior to your new career is important, and can be very beneficial to your future role — even if it’s not at all in the same category!
+Most positions for a remote web company are not new, and your experience prior to your new career is important.
+It can be very beneficial to your future role — even if it's not at all in the same category!

-If you have done sales, but you want to be a developer, then your sales experience will likely make you a better communicator within your teams, and perhaps also better understand the pricing and cost dynamics for the project at hand.
+If you have done sales but you want to be a developer, then your sales experience will likely make you a better communicator within your teams.
+It might help you better understand the pricing and cost dynamics for the project at hand.
 These are valuable, nuanced skills to bring to the table.

-For any position, you need to take your cumulative skills, not just past titles, and see how they can apply to the position you seek.
+For any position, you need to take your cumulative skills, not just your past titles, and see how they can apply to the position you're seeking.

 Training for a job within a web-based company

 For any position, you need an understanding of the industry.
-For people using this resource, that likely means an understanding of the WordPress and broader web ecosystem.
+For people using this resource, that likely means an understanding of the WordPress and broader web ecosystems.

-My goal with Hired is to help open your eyes, and see the path for how you too can take on a new challenge, and land a job with a remote, web based company.
+My goal with Hired is to help open your eyes and see the path to a job with a remote, web based company.

 I don't care what someone's background is.
 If they are motivated, work hard, and determined to get a remote job working on the web, I think they can do it.